GigaSpaces-ProfessionalServices/xap-admin-training/lab10-hot_deploy/README.md

 ![Screenshot](./Pictures/Picture10.png)

-2. Go to the GSA console and verify the change in the log message.
+2. Go to the GSA console log and verify the change in the log message.

 ![Screenshot](./Pictures/Picture11.png)